FAQ: What is the difference between an MSW and an LCSW?

 While these two terms are often mentioned together and are related, they actually mean two completely different things.
 MSW refers to a degree program, while LCSW refers to a profession (and a professional license).
 In the majority of cases, to become a Licensed Clinical Social Worker (LCSW), you must first earn an MSW.

-- Master of Social Work (MSW): An MSW is a graduate degree program offered by colleges and universities in the United States.
+An MSW is a graduate degree program offered by colleges and universities in the United States.
 In order for a program to be called an MSW program, it must be accredited by the Council on Social Work Education (CSWE).
 MSW programs are offered through a variety of different delivery methods including on-campus, hybrid, and online.
-We have compiled a comprehensive list of online MSW programs for students who are interested in earning their MSW online.

-- Licensed Clinical Social Worker (LCSW): An LCSW is a social worker who has been licensed by his or her state of residence to provide clinical social work services to patients.
+An LCSW is a social worker who has been licensed by his or her state of residence to provide clinical social work services to patients.
 These include diagnosing and treating mental disorders (for example: anxiety and depression) and helping patients cope with life-changing events (for example: terminal illness or the loss of a family member).
 All clinical social workers in the United States must be licensed to treat patients.
 The main path to become an LCSW requires an MSW degree from a CSWE accredited program.
-Check out our article on how to become a licensed clinical social worker for more information.

 While a license is necessary to become an LCSW in all 50 states, not all social work professions require licensing.
 The licensing requirements for other types of social workers vary by state.
 For more information, check out our list of social work licenses by state page.
 Individuals who are interested in community-based social work, such as community organization and planning, may not be required to pursue professional licensing after completing their MSW degree.